sjesupaul/CA_DOJ_OpenJustice/README.md

     - Extending analysis to each ethnic group represented
     - Drilling down to felonies vs. misdemeanors

 2. Is the arrest rate of any particular ethnic juvenile group statistically significantly different from that of the remainder, statewide?
+Are particular groups more likely to be convicted for the same crime?

 3. Statewide, what contextual and ethnic factors best predict the arrest of juveniles for felonies?